-- Get Your Messaging Straight — Before you even think about having a conversation with an analyst, make sure you have your story straight.
+- Get Your Messaging Straight — Before you even think about having a conversation with an analyst or influencer, make sure you have your story straight.
 As with everything in life, first impressions are incredibly important, so you want to start with your best foot forward.
 Presentations can be useful, but don’t feel you need to read straight from the slides — keep the conversations interactive.
 Also, note that firms will save the materials in their analyst database for their colleagues to reference long after you’ve spoken with a contact, so your materials can have a longer shelf life than you think.
 To tell a compelling story, weave together information about your company’s leadership, origins, funding, the problem you’re solving, what’s unique about your solution, where you fit in the market and where you’re headed.
-You’ll find that analysts can also be a good resource in helping you sharpen the story you tell to the market, so be open to input or message testing.
+You’ll find that industry analysts can also be a good resource in helping you sharpen the story you tell to the market, so be open to input for message testing.

 - Admit You Have Competitors — Every company thinks they are 100 percent unique and couldn’t possibly have any competitors.
 The reality of the situation is that analysts need some sort of starting point in order to understand where you play in the market.
 The key to addressing your competition the right way is ensuring you always frame the conversation in terms of competitive differentiators.
 They will want to put you in a bucket for comparison, so help them by defining your space using the right categories and descriptions.